wekan/minio-metadata/README.md

 ## TODO

 - Add metadata to minio.
 All that metadata is also at wekan.sqlite, so it could be also added later.
+- After uploading file to MinIO, check that it was uploaded successfully, that uploading did not fail.
+- Continue from interrupted transfer process file number.